I just saw a cool optimization by a C compiler. This is assembly for the Freescale HCS08 series.

 lengths, branch offsets.
 All looked good.
 But that 0xA601 immediate

 value is interesting.
-Decoded, it would mean LDA #1
+Decoded, it would mean LDA #1, which makes

 Fast forward an hour or two, and it dawned on me how clever this is.
 This code inverts a boolean flag.
 So in C, it would be